petedanielsmith/social-media-effect-on-mental-health/README.md

 1. Data Preparation & Feature Engineering

     The dataset was successfully cleaned and enriched with meaningful features:

     No missing values or duplicates were found, and all original variables were validated for correct data types.

     Additional variables such as age groups, interaction totals, and negative interaction ratios were engineered to support deeper analysis.

     Temporal attributes (e.g., month, day of week) and ordered categorical types were created, enabling more precise visual and statistical analysis.

-    GitHub

 2. Exploratory Data Analysis